International Expat Mortgages

 Among those details are:

-Specific mortgages for expats living in Spain are available from international and Spanish lenders.
-Spanish residents are typically able to gain an 80% loan to value (LTV) mortgage, however, non-residents are often limited to an LTV of 60-70% of the value of the property.
+International and Spanish lenders offer specific mortgages for expats living in Spain.
+Spanish residents are typically able to gain an 80% loan-to-value (LTV) mortgage; however, non-residents are often limited to an LTV of 60-70% of the property’s value.

-Online Mortgage Advisor can put you in touch with an expert in expat mortgages for Spain, who will help you find the right product for your requirements and situation.
+Online Mortgage Advisor can connect you with an expert in expat mortgages for Spain, who will help you find the right product for your requirements and situation.

 Australia

-UK expats can get mortgages in Australia to live in, or as an investment.
-As with all international expat mortgages, there are specific rules in place for foreign resident purchasers and non-resident investments, too.
+UK expats can get mortgages in Australia or as an investment.
+As with all international expat mortgages, there are specific rules for foreign resident purchasers and non-resident investments.

-It’s possible to secure an Australian expat mortgage, either from an Australian mortgage lender, or a UK-based one.
+It’s possible to secure an Australian expat mortgage from an Australian mortgage lender or a UK-based one.
 In both cases, however, it’s advisable to secure the services of a specialist mortgage broker to help guide you through the rules and requirements attached to your overseas home purchase.

-Expats living in Australia are typically able to borrow between 70-90% of the value of the property.
+Expats living in Australia are typically able to borrow between 70% and 90% of the property’s value.
 Non-resident overseas buyers tend to be limited to a 75% maximum LTV on their Australian expat mortgage.

-There are various ways to secure your Australian expat mortgage but whichever option you choose, you’ll need to gain approval from the Foreign Investment Review Board.
+There are various ways to secure your Australian expat mortgage, but whichever option you choose, you’ll need approval from the Foreign Investment Review Board.

 Dubai

-Getting an expat mortgage for a property in Dubai is something that is also a possibility for international buyers in the country.
+Getting an expat mortgage for a property in Dubai is also possible for international buyers in the country.

-• It’s possible to get a capital and interest repayment expat mortgage in Dubai, but interest-only mortgages are not usually available to expats.
+- Getting a capital and interest repayment expat mortgage in Dubai is possible, but interest-only mortgages are not usually available to expats.

-Loan-to-value levels for Dubai mortgages for expats vary, dependant on the type of mortgage you require.
+Loan-to-value levels for Dubai mortgages for expats vary depending on the type of mortgage you require.
 Where you plan to live in the property with your family, the maximum LTV on offer for expat mortgages in Dubai is 79.5%.
-For a non-resident, the maximum LTV is 75% but to get that you will need to have a clean profile with no liabilities back home.
+For a non-resident, the maximum LTV is 75%, but you must have a clean profile with no liabilities back home to get that.

-For buy-to-let mortgages, the highest possible LTV is around the 80% level.
+The highest possible LTV for buy-to-let mortgages is around the 80% level.
 That’s the same whether you’re a resident or non-resident of Dubai.
-In addition, if you’re interested in an expat mortgage for a commercial property in Dubai, then the maximum LTV will likely be limited to 75%.
+In addition, if you’re interested in an expat mortgage for a commercial property in Dubai, the maximum LTV will likely be limited to 75%.

 USA

-If you wish to buy a home in the USA then you’ll need a mortgage for expats in the US.
-This market is pretty large and there are a variety of international mortgage types available to UK expats living and investing there.
+If you wish to buy a home in the USA, you’ll need a mortgage for expats in the US.
+This market is pretty large, and there are a variety of international mortgage types available to UK expats living and investing there.

 Due to the choice of mortgage products for expat home buyers in the US, you’ll need to decide which type is right for you:

-Either option is possible whether you’re planning on buying a home to live in, in the US or an investment property.
+Either option is possible whether you plan on buying a home in the US or an investment property.

-LTVs are usually quite low for foreign nationals and you could find yourself needing 30% deposit and upwards.
+LTVs are usually relatively low for foreign nationals; you could need a 30% deposit and upwards.

 A wide variety of expat US mortgage options